Skip to main content

 3. Review changelog_new.xml carefully – check for destructive operations.

-4. Rename and move the file to server/application-server/src/main/resources/db/changelog/{id}_changelog.xml.
+4. Rename and move the file to server/src/main/resources/db/changelog/{id}_changelog.xml.

 pnpm run db:generate-erd-docs